Ghostff/php_prettify/README.md

-# PHP Code colors
+# PHP Prettify

 Renders your display PHP code into a beautiful IDE type color and indented code.

-Note: this is a sub-version thus lesser functionality referre to [This](http://ghostff.com/demo/oop/?Php_Code_Color=php#ext)for full function.
+Note: this is a sub-version thus lesser functionality referre to [php prettify external](http://ghostff.com/demo/oop/?Php_Code_Color=php#ext) for full function.

 1: passing as a string